MeowTonynoh/MeowNovowareFucker/README.md

 - **The tool does NOT send data online** — all memory analysis is local
 - **The tool does NOT modify memory** — read-only mode only
 - **The tool does NOT collect personal information**
-- Downloaded files come from official and verifiable GitHub repositories (spokwn/JournalTrace)
+- The only external download is JournalTrace, fetched directly from the official [spokwn/JournalTrace](https://github.com/spokwn/JournalTrace) GitHub repository

 ---